ABSTRACT (brief description)

-As the blood flows around the body, a little water leaks out through holes the capillaries, into the space between the cells
+As the blood flows around the body, a little water leaks out through holes in the capillaries, into the “interstitial” space between the cells.

-(the interstitial space).
-This Interstitial fluid, called “lymph”, travels through tiny “lymphatic” tubes to the lymph glands and then through similar, larger tubes to empty into the bloodstream at the base of the neck.
+This Interstitial fluid, called “lymph”, travels through tiny “lymphatic” tubes to the lymph glands and then through larger tubes to empty into the veins at the base of the neck.

-(Do click the link, to see Wikipedia’s beautiful depiction of the ventricles.)
+(Please do click the link, to see Wikipedia’s beautiful depiction of the ventricles.)

-The rate of CSF formation by the choroid is only 0.3 – 0.4 ml minute, but there is also a bi-directional, pulsatile flow of fluid across the blood-brain barrier, more rapid than the CSF flow, which occurs with every heartbeat, as the arterial pressure drives blood through the capillaries which supply the brain’s oxygen and nutrients.
+The rate of CSF formation by the choroid is only 0.3 – 0.4 ml per minute, but there is also a bi-directional, pulsatile flow of fluid across the blood-brain barrier, more rapid than the CSF flow, which occurs with every heartbeat, as the arterial pressure drives blood through the capillaries which supply the brain’s oxygen and nutrients.